-These settings are found under the Leads button, in the Lead Registration Preferences section, Advanced mode, Sign Up Page tab.
+Spam lead prevention settings are found under Leads, in the Lead Registration section, Advanced mode, Sign Up Page tab.

 Below are descriptions of these methods:

-Reverse CAPTCHA are enabled on your search forms automatically.
+Reverse CAPTCHA is enabled on your search forms automatically.

 Block Lead Submissions From Outside North America

-Occasionally, spam submissions are made by actual people instead of "robots".
+Occasionally, actual people instead of “robots” make spam submissions.
 These spam leads are not as easy to stop with CAPTCHA.
-If you are still getting Spam Leads even with CAPTCHA enabled on your account, you may wish to block out contact form submissions which originate from outside of North America.
+If you are still getting Spam Leads even with CAPTCHA enabled on your account, you may wish to block out contact form submissions that originate from outside of North America.
 This statistically blocks out the majority of places from which spam originates.

 WordPressIf you have a WordPress site running IMPress for IDX Broker, you have additional options available to you.